nickthecoder/fizzy/design.md

 without a specialised GUI testing framework.

 Saving a document isn't implement yet!
 When it does, I'll probable use : com.eclipsesource.minimal-json:minimal-json

-The only other dependency is another of my projects called "paratask".
-This may be removed soon.
-I'm only using its "TabPane" component at the moment, and if I don't use any of its other classes, then I'll revert back to using the standard JavaFX TabPane.

 I use IntelliJ for development, but there are no dependencies.
 Eclipse, vi(m), emacs, notepad  (;-) etc will work just fine.